ljavierrodriguez/api/docs/INSTALL.md

 1. Clone the repo
 2. Composer install
 3. Config your database (MySQL and SQLite)
-3. Create a config.php with the inital environment variables according to your
+3. Create a config.php with the inital environment variables according to your project and add the file into the /api/ directory.
 ```php
 define('DEBUG',true);